LauraFoulquier/testing-pushurl/README.md

 ### 1st try
 By looking more into gateways, at the moment, I am good to use the pinata one `https://gateway.pinata.cloud/ipfs`.
 > First error: I can retrieve this info from any public gateway (cloudflare-ipds.com, ipfs.io etc ... just much slower).
 Wow, this is cool !
+IPFS Gateways are third-party nodes that fetch content from the IPFS network and serve it over HTTPS.

 Looking at the output from the Pinata deploy Task, I can identify the `HASH/CID` of the newly uploaded folder that makes the full URL of the decentralised website:
 ```